mausserhofer/MarkovThiele/README.md

 - functions to evaluate the higher moments of MTCs
 - functionalities to evaluate a set of MTCs as in computing the present value of expected claims for a portfolio of insurance contracts
 - supply sample data for generic markov chains in the insurance sector

-# Installation of package
-The package can be installed via executing the following code in R

-    install.packages("devtools")
-    devtools::install_github("manalysis/MarkovThiele")

-R will then install the package devtools from cran, with which you can install the package from this site (github.com/manalysis/MarkovThiele)

 # Contributions
 Feel free to provide improvements of the code or extend functionalities.
 The following is a list of open TO-Dos from my point of view: